When will you start recruitment for the 2022-23 academic year?

 We are now accepting applications for the 2022-23 academic year.
 Please begin your application on our online portal here.

 Do you accept international PhD applications?

-However, as the Franklin is not a Tier 4 organisation, we regretfully cannot provide financial support on visa application costs, or the immigration healthcare surcharge.
+Please note that the Franklin cannot fund visa application costs, international flight costs or the immigration healthcare surcharge.

 What should I include in my PhD application?

 We will ask about these details in the application:

 - Your contact details